iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

  though, could be configured to average its input every 60 readings, so its stream walker would accumulate 60 readings before the node fires.

-The key point is that streams are just names for where data readings are
+The key point is that whenever a reading is pushed into a stream, it is as if a copy of the value is pushed to each stream walker separately and those stream walkers function as independent FIFOs.
+So, one could have 60 readings in it while another has 5 even though the have the same stream name.

 In this tutorial we're going to use the iotile-sgcompile program to compile our high level SensorGraph down into the actual graph nodes and edges that